ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-azure-aks.md

 ![](@site/static/img/azure-aks/azure-aks-5-1.png)

-There are a number of ways to connect to the cluster like using the `Cloud Shell`, `Azure CLI`, or `Run command`.
+There are a number of ways to connect to the cluster like using the Cloud Shell, Azure CLI, or Run command.
 So, let's discuss a couple of them.

-### Using `Cloud Shell`
+### Using Cloud Shell

-Open `Cloud Shell` and Run the following commands to connect to the cluster directly from the web.
+Open Cloud Shell and run the below commands to connect to the cluster directly from the web.

 ![](@site/static/img/azure-aks/using-cloud-shell.png)